JohnAntonios/deco1008-tutorial-guides/_posts/2020-10-04-wk7-tutorial.md

     ![Step 2 - Image 1]({{site.baseurl}}/assets/images/wk7-tutorial/step3-image2.png)

-    Our objective for the first animation, the turntable, is to position the camera to have it slightly above the pokeball + stand as we want the top shell to move up.
+    Our objective for the first animation, the turntable, is to position the camera to have it slightly above the Pokeball + stand as we want the top shell to move up.

     You will notice that is quite difficult to do so, with just manually adjusting the camera in the right viewport.